isomerpages/moe-serangoonsec/_about-us/Principal's Message.md

 ![](/images/About%20Us/Principal's%20Message%202025/Slide19.png)

-The friendships formed, the perspectives gained, and the self-discovery that occurs during these journeys contribute significantly to building confident, culturally aware individuals who can thrive in global settings.
+The friendships formed, the perspectives gained, and the self-discovery that occurs during these journeys contribute significantly to **building confident, culturally aware individuals who can thrive in global settings**.
 The learning does not end with the trip.

 ![](/images/About%20Us/Principal's%20Message%202025/Slide20.png)